forcedotcom/source-deploy-retrieve/contributing/publishing.md

 ### Steps

-1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS)
+1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
-1. Search for `Tasks: Run Task`
+1. Search for `Tasks: Run Task`.
-1. Select `Create Port PR for Publishing`
+1. Select `Create Port PR for Publishing`.
 1. Select `-v` to see the full output.
 1. Select the type of version bump.
 Typically using the default value of `patch` is fine.
 1. Push your branch up with `git push origin <branchName>` and open the pull request for review.